dai-anna/dai-anna.github.io/content/publication/jobskape/index.md

 publication: The 1st Workshop on Natural Language Processing for Human Resources (NLP4HR), EACL 2024
 publication_short: NLP4HR (EACL 2024)

 abstract: Recent approaches in skill-to-surface-form matching, employing synthetic training data for classification or similarity model training, have shown promising results, eliminating the need for time-consuming and expensive annotation.
 However, previous datasets have limitations, such as featuring only one skill per sentence and generally comprising short sentences.
-This paper introduces \textsc{JobSkape}, a framework to generate synthetic data that resembles real-world job postings, specifically designed to enhance skill-to-taxonomy matching.
-Within this framework, we create \textsc{SkillSkape}, a comprehensive open-source synthetic dataset of job postings tailored for skill-matching tasks.
+This paper introduces JobSkape, a framework to generate synthetic data that resembles real-world job postings, specifically designed to enhance skill-to-taxonomy matching.
+Within this framework, we create SkillSkape, a comprehensive open-source synthetic dataset of job postings tailored for skill-matching tasks.
 We introduce several offline metrics that show our dataset is more diverse, realistic, and follows a higher quality based on similarities.
 Additionally, we present a multi-step pipeline utilizing large language models (LLMs), benchmarking against supervised methodologies.
 We outline that the performances are comparable and that each method can be used for different use cases.

 # Summary.
 An optional shortened abstract.
 summary: Developed a framework to generate synthetic job postings using LLMs to address the lack of annotated job posting data that support skill extraction and matching tasks.